harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 ### How are Service Entities tagged for categorization during deployments, and how do custom dashboards utilize these tags to filter Services and associated pipeline executions?

-Service Entities can be configured with tags to categorise the same during deployments.
+Service Entities can be configured with tags to categorize the same during deployments.
 Custom Dashboards now expose Service Tags and Service Execution Tags as a dimension.
-Visualisations can be configured to filter Services and associated pipeline executions based on Service Tags.
+Visualizations can be configured to filter Services and associated pipeline executions based on Service Tags.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv/)
+For more details, go to [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv/).

 ### Is there a method available to implement a percentage-based repeat strategy for Shell Script Hosts similar to the functionality present in FirstGen?

 For a rolling strategy, you specify the desired number of instances to deploy per phase.
 If you have multiple target hosts in a stage and wish to deploy a certain proportion of instances per phase, you can configure it accordingly.
 This allows for a flexible deployment approach where the number of instances per phase can be defined either as a count or a percentage.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng/#rolling).
+For more details, go to [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng/#rolling).

-### Does Harness support `Skip instances with the same artifact version already deployed` feature on NextGen?
+### Does Harness support "Skip instances with the same artifact version already deployed" feature on NextGen?

-Yes, this feature parity to FirstGen is now available !
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng/#targetting-specific-hosts-for-deployment).
+Yes, this feature parity to FirstGen is now available.
+For more details, go to [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/traditional/ssh-ng/#targetting-specific-hosts-for-deployment).

 ### How does Harness ensure that the tag fetched in the service step is consistently the latest for both triggers and manual executions?

 The expression `<+lastPublished.tag>` sorts the tags lexically rather than by the "created at" date.
 One can try replacing `<+lastPublished.tag>` with `<+trigger.artifact.build>` in the trigger's configuration ensures that it always fires using the latest collected tag.
-Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources/#artifact-limits-and-display-in-the-Harness-ui)
+For more details, go to [Documentation](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources/#artifact-limits-and-display-in-the-Harness-ui).

 ### How to trigger one pipeline from another and use the first pipeline's shell script output as inputs for the second, ensuring runtime inputs like environment and infrastructure names are passed?

 One can use output variables from one pipeline as inputs for another, defining the receiving pipeline's variables as runtime inputs.
-Please read more on this in the following [Documentation](https://developer.harness.io/kb/continuous-delivery/articles/output-variable-for-powershell-script/)
+For more details, go to [Documentation](https://developer.harness.io/kb/continuous-delivery/articles/output-variable-for-powershell-script/)

-### How to fix Invalid argument(s): Loop items list cannot be null
+### How to fix Invalid argument(s): Loop items list cannot be null?

 The error message `Invalid argument(s): Loop items list cannot be null` typically indicates where the loop is expecting a list of items to iterate over, but it receives a null value instead.